willmorris-carleton/ProjectW/README.md

 node server.js
 ```

-To visit the site go to http://localhost:3000/
+Once the server is running you can visit the site on your local machine at http://localhost:3000/